VictorGeorge/gptCorrupter/README.md

 # gptCorrupter
-Automation to change an AI behaviou
+Automation to change an AI behaviour